asagi4/comfyui-prompt-control/doc/syntax.md

 Prompt operators are processed in the following order, meaning that all features "below" another can be affected by the feature above it.
 That is, `BREAK` can go inside a `TE()` call, but not `AND` or `CAT`.

 - DEF macros are expanded
-- Scheduling is expanded
+- Scheduling is expanded, and for each scheduled prompt:
+  - The prompt is split by AND, and for each:
-- Prompts are split by AND
+    - Prompts are split by COUPLE. and for each:
-- Most functions (like STYLE, MASK) and cutoffs are evaluated
+      - Most functions (like MASK) and cutoffs are evaluated
-- prompts are split by AVG()
-- prompts are split by CAT
+      - prompts are split by `AVG()` or CAT
         - the TE() function is evaluated to set per-encoder prompts
         - BREAK is evaluated
         - Everything else
+      - Prompts are combined with `ConditioningAverage` (for `AVG`) or `ConditioningConcat` (for `CAT`)
+    - If coupled prompts exist, the base cond is set up for attention coupling and returned
+  - Prompts split with `AND` are combined with `ConditioningCombine`
+- Each scheduled prompt is restricted to its effective range with  `ConditioningSetTimestepRange`

 ## Functions